Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 When the Great War broke out in 1914 a wave of patriotism swept the country.
 The High Street chain responded with a series of cards that introduced the key personalities, battleships and battlefields of the conflict.
 The cards give an intriguing insight into how the War was presented as it happened.

 To view a postcard in higher resolution simply click its image.
 If you have a fast connection you can browse through the large versions of the cards by selecting the first one and then using the last/next links.
-You are welcome to download and reproduce these pictures, courtesy of The Virtual Museum, if you do so in memory of those who lost their lives defending the cause of freedom.
+You are welcome to download and reproduce these pictures, courtesy of The Woolworth Museum, if you do so in memory of those who lost their lives defending the cause of freedom.

 Sir Edward Grey